 Thank you for your interest in joining the Panhellenic community at Gettysburg!
 Sororities have been a positive influence on the Gettysburg community since 1904.
 The information below provides important dates and guidelines for successful participation in the Panhellenic recruitment process.
-If you have any additional questions, please contact the Vice Presidents for Recruitment, Chloe Comas or Aimee Bosman, or visit the Office of Student Activities & Greek Life in CUB 240.
+If you have any additional questions, please contact the Heads of Recruitment, Laurel Howlett and Kelly Horan at email@example.com, or contact Caitlin Lindsay in the Office of Student Activities & Greek Life in CUB 240.

 Gettysburg College uses a deferred fully-structured Panhellenic recruitment process that includes a weekend-long formal recruitment for sophomore, junior and senior women early in the fall semester each year.
 Women must have at least a 2.5 cumulative GPA, no more than 4 points through the conduct system, have achieved at least sophomore academic standing and must authorize the continual release of grade and judicial information to the local chapter and inter/national organization.
 Academic and conduct waivers must be agreed to through the registration process but the language of the waivers can be found here.
 Appeal forms can be found here.